Johnstown, Dublin

-Johnstown (Baile Eoin) is a small area of Dún Laoghaire–Rathdown, Ireland.
+Johnstown (Baile Eoin) is a small area in the south of Dublin, Ireland in the local government area of Dún Laoghaire–Rathdown.
 Once part of the grounds of Johnstown House, it is now primarily an estate of semi-detached houses and detached houses built during the 1960s by private developers and apartment blocks built in the last few years due to a heavy demand for housing.

 The area of Johnstown is bordered by Cabinteely, Sallynoggin, Ballybrack and Killiney.

 Transport

 Dublin Bus routes 7, 7B, 45A and 111 all stop on Rochestown Avenue and Churchview Road.
 Route numbers 84 and 145 stop at nearby Cabinteely village.
 Route number 59 stops at Mackintosh Park.

 By road, Cabinteely village is accessible from the N11 national primary road.
 The R118 route also passes through Johnstown.

 Amenities and sport

 Soccer, Gaelic games, and rugby are played in Kilbogget Park.
 There is also a playground in the park.
 The local GAA clubs are Cabinteely GAA and Foxrock–Cabinteely GAA.
 Cabinteely F.C., Seapoint RFC and Park Celtic FC are also in the area.

 Cabinteely House and Park and Cabinteely Public Library are nearby.